 What’s the deal?

 Everyone signing up will get at least three free posts a month.
 Paid subscribers will get at least four additional pieces.
 Beyond that we keep it pretty fluid.
 There won’t be a set day when pieces are published – they might come in bursts in a particularly busy news week.
+We also publish a monthly guest post for paid subscribers from experts on topics we’re interested in but can’t do justice to.

 We’ve set the price at the lowest substack allows – just £3.50 a month – the price of a cup of coffee (at least in London).
 We appreciate that this disaggregated form of comment could get pretty expensive if you want to sign up to a few different writers, and that many people won’t have tried substack before and will be taking a bit of a punt.